 This time of year the markets are full with a gorgeous array of winter squash and it feels like a new variety is introduced every year.
-Some of our favorites are kabocha, kuri, and honeynut varieties, but the more widely available butternut and pie pumpkin will work just as well.
+Some of our favorites are kabocha, kuri, and honeynut varieties, but the more widely available butternut squash will work just as well.

 Serves 6 to 8